Ways To Make Quick Money Launching...

 The higher your coverage (e.g. $100,000, $500,000, $1,000,000, etc) the higher the premium.

-Here is a site that compares 3 of the most popular general liability insurance providers for dog walkers and pet sitters.
+Here is a site that compares the most popular general liability insurance providers for dog walkers and pet sitters in various countries.

 Your personal car insurance WILL NOT cover any claims that occur against you for damages caused by your car while on business.